Frequently Asked Questions

 2. The dogs are separated by age with puppies 5-6 months and under and dogs 6 months and older in separate classes.
 This way there won’t be any negative socialization experiences for the puppies

-3. There is off-leash playtime for puppies (a critical component for puppy classes) while a trainer watches over and helps you learn how to teach your puppy to play nicely.
+3. There is off-leash playtime for puppies while a trainer watches over and helps you learn how to teach your puppy to play nicely.

-4. Training is located right inside the city on a scenic location on the Thames River (Climate Controlled)
+4. Training is located right inside the city (Climate Controlled)

 5. All classes come with handouts to help you remember and practice homework